The Sound of Silence: Legacy

 In 1999, BMI named "The Sound of Silence" as the 18th most-performed song of the 20th century.
 In 2004, it was ranked No. 156 on Rolling Stones list of the 500 Greatest Songs of All Time, one of the duo's three songs on the list.
 The song is now considered "the quintessential folk rock release".

 In 2004, the song was inducted into the Grammy Hall of Fame.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 In popular culture

 When director Mike Nichols and Sam O'Steen were editing the 1967 film The Graduate, they initially timed some scenes to this song, intending to substitute original music for the scenes.
 However, they eventually concluded that an adequate substitute could not be found and decided to purchase the rights for the song for the soundtrack.
 This was an unusual decision, as the song had charted more than a year earlier, and recycling established music for film was not commonly done at the time.

 The Canadian band Rush alluded to the song lyrics in the last lines of their 1980 song "The Spirit of Radio".

-In 2017, the song re-emerged on Billboard's Hot Rock Songs Chart at no. 6, due to its use in a YouTube video and meme involving Ben Affleck's facial expression during an interview about his film Batman v Superman, dubbed "Sad Affleck."
+In 2017, the song re-emerged on Billboard's Hot Rock Songs Chart at No. 6, due to its use in a YouTube video and meme involving Ben Affleck's facial expression during an interview about his film Batman v Superman, dubbed "Sad Affleck".